Krptyk/EncLsassDump/README.md

 # LSASS Process Dumper

+Note: While the executable is not flagged by Defender, the .dmp file that is written to disk will be flagged.
+Dump it to a remote location.

 This project demonstrates how to create a fork of the LSASS process and dump its memory using the Windows API.
 This can be useful for forensic analysis and security research.

 ## Features